krobelus/rate-experiments/README.md

     2. The union of `natural_model` and `failing_model` is the shared UP-model of
        $F \cup \{ \{\overline{l}\} \,|\, l \in r\}$
        where $r$ is the resolvent on `pivot` of the lemma and the `failing_clause`.

 Note that a SICK certificate is only useful for a checker of specified DRAT, because to compute the accumulated formula in an operational checker, one would need to do unit propagation which is avoided by design in the SICK checker.
+This is a potential benefit of a specified checker: the accumulated formula at each proof step is clearly defined and can be computed without unit propagation.

 \paragraph{Contribution} Our contribution is the design of a new syntax that takes into account the different versions of DRAT with fixed or arbitrary